Have you ever wondered what the best piece of equipment is to build a bigger and stronger chest?

 3. You Can Train One Side of Your Body at a Time to Minimize Muscle Imbalances

-The best way to counteract a muscle imbalance is with unilateral training.
-This would be training one side of the body at a time.
+The best way to counteract this is with unilateral training, working one side at a time.
+Using dumbbells forces both sides to lift independently, helping balance your strength.

 4. Dumbbells Target More Stabilization Muscles

-Ever wondered why it’s easier to bench press with a barbell than it is to use dumbbells with an equal amount of weight?
+Ever wondered why bench pressing with a barbell feels easier than using dumbbells with the same weight?

 5. You Can Train Anywhere with Dumbbells